AlexOrlek/ATCG/README.md

 `atcg.py --help` produces a summary of all the options.

 By default, the number of threads is 1, but multi-threading is recommended to reduce computing time; the number of threads to use is specified using the `-t` flag; the value must not exceed the number of threads available on your machine.
-By default, breakpoint distance and alignment length distribution statistics are not calculated; bootstrap confidence values are also not calculated by default.
+By default, breakpoint distances and alignment length distribution statistics are not calculated.
-To conduct bootstrapping, the number of replicates is specified using the `-b` flag; trimmed alignments will be resampled with replacement to produce replicate distance scores, from which replicate trees are produced, allowing bootstrap confidence values to be shown on the original tree.
-Calculation of breakpoint distance (a measure of structural similarity) is specified using the `--breakpoint` flag.
+Calculation of breakpoint distances (measuring structural similarity) is specified using the `--breakpoint` flag.
 Calculation of alignment length distribution statistics is specified using the `--alnlenstats` flag.
 The alignment length statistics provide information on the distribution of BLAST alignment lengths and are analogous to the widely used [assembly contiguity statistics](https://www.molecularecologist.com/2017/03/whats-n50/) e.g N50/L50.

-`atcg.py -s genomes.fasta -o output-directory -t 8 -b 100 --breakpoint --alnlenstats` runs the pipeline using 8 threads, with 100 bootstrap replicates, and calculation of breakpoint distance and alignment length distribution statistics.
+`atcg.py -s genomes.fasta -o output-directory -t 8 --breakpoint --alnlenstats` runs the pipeline using 8 threads, with calculation of breakpoint distances and alignment length distribution statistics.

 To better understand the calculation of the various statistics, it may help to take a look at the [example](#Example) below.

+__Generating bootstrap confidence values (not recommended)__<br>

+[Previous authors](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-60) describe a procedure for calculating confidence intervals for distance scores.
+Specifically, trimmed alignments are bootstrap-resampled (resampled with replacement) to produce replicate distance scores.
+If all-vs-all comparison is conducted, replicate trees are produced from the replicate distance scores, allowing bootstrap confidence values to be shown on the original tree.
+However, as the authors note, in-depth asessment of the bootstrapping procedure is lacking, so it should be used cautiously.
+By default, bootstrap confidence values are not calculated by ATCG, but can be specified using the `-b` flag. `-b 100` would run the pipeline with 100 bootstrap replicates.

 # Output files